-Most digital marketing campaigns and social media campaigns are made to drive traffic to your client’s website in order to sell more product or services.
-With a report you can make this information more accessible to your clients so they can better understand exactly what you’re doing to drive this kind of success.
+Most digital marketing and social media campaigns are designed to drive traffic to your clients’ websites and sell more products or services.
+Make this information more accessible to your clients with dedicated web analytics reports that clearly show what marketing activities you’re doing to drive their success.

-AgencyAnalytics automatically compiles the data for you so you don’t have to spend hours trying to do it manually on platforms like Google Analytics.
-You can include all of the important information into your own report template, where you can add your own analysis and discussion points for your client.
-Or you can use our web analytics dashboard to display the data in real-time.
+AgencyAnalytics automatically compiles data from various sources so that agencies don’t have to spend hours doing it manually on platforms like Google Analytics.
+Include all of the important information into your customized marketing report template where you add your own analysis and discussion points for each client.
+Alternatively, use our web analytics dashboard to display the data in real time.

-This helps you demonstrate what you’re doing right with your client’s money and how you’re going to capitalize on those successes.
-It can also help you formulate solutions for how to fix things that aren’t going well in the campaign and present those solutions to your client in an easier way.
+A web analytics report helps demonstrate how your agency is spending your client’s money and how you’re going to capitalize on your successes.
+It can also help you formulate solutions for how to fix things that aren’t going well in the campaign and present those to your client in an easy and intuitive way.

 7 Sections Included In Our Web Analytics Report